 - Lock the lid in place, making sure that the vent lever is set to pressure.
 Press the Manual button and set the timer for 20 minutes.
 It will take about 10 minutes for the pressure to build.

-- Once the time is up and your Instant Pot beeps, quick release for 10 minutes (let the timer reach 10 minutes, then press Cancel and turn the pressure knob to release steam - be careful not to burn yourself when the steam starts coming out!).
+- Once the time is up and your Instant Pot beeps, follow 10-minute natural release opening method (let the timer reach 10 minutes, then press Cancel and turn the pressure knob to release steam - be careful not to burn yourself when the steam starts coming out!).

 - Carefully remove the lid.
 Stir the beans, adjust the seasoning to taste.
 Mix in cilantro and a few dashes of black pepper.
 Serve with plenty of your favorite hot sauce OR a squeeze of lemon juice at the table.